 - An additional IP address for each compilation worker.
 The formula for total IPs needed is

 IPs needed = static IPs + VM instances + compilation workers.

-Note: Pivotal recommends that you allocate at least 36 dynamic IP addresses when deploying Ops Manager and PAS.
+Note: VMware recommends that you allocate at least 36 dynamic IP addresses when deploying Ops Manager and PAS.
 BOSH requires additional dynamic IP addresses during installation to compile and deploy VMs, install PAS, and connect to services.